Aliases for B3GALT4 Gene

 GeneCards Summary for B3GALT4 Gene

 B3GALT4 (Beta-1,3-Galactosyltransferase 4) is a Protein Coding gene.
 Among its related pathways are Glycosphingolipid biosynthesis - ganglio series and Metabolism.
-GO annotations related to this gene include galactosyltransferase activity and ganglioside galactosyltransferase activity.
-An important paralog of this gene is B3GNT5.
+Gene Ontology (GO) annotations related to this gene include galactosyltransferase activity and ganglioside galactosyltransferase activity.
+An important paralog of this gene is B3GNT10.

 UniProtKB/Swiss-Prot for B3GALT4 Gene